 Inside, visitors can witness the Schengen Agreement’s signing and its effect and legacy throughout Europe and the world through interactive displays and archival photos.
 In a pitcher case against the lower back wall, 30 customs officers’ provider caps from throughout Europe remind visitors of the formalities that a move-border tour once entailed.

-The museum isn’t always there to inform its visitors; it serves as a symbol for a unified Europe and a not unusual European identification.
-Museum director Kneip, at the beginning from Freiburg, a metropolis in Germany’s southwest, placed near France and Switzerland, is a firm believer of this: “There’s a hazard if human beings take [the Schengen Agreement] for granted.
-It’s not a given – you need to paintings on it each day, and this is actually something we must do to be triumphant.”
+The museum isn’t always there to inform visitors; it symbolizes a unifieofurope and an unusual not-unusualification.
+Museum director Kneip, at the beginning from Freiburg, a metropolis in Germany’s southwest, located near France and Switzerland, firmly believes this: “There’s a hazard if human beings take [the Schengen Agreement] for granted.
+It’s not a given – you need to paint on it each day, and this is something we must do to be triumphant.”

 Trekking borderless